-▼ Tune the Target Token Rotation Time (TTRT)
+- 7. Reboot the machine to apply the changes to the system. - ▼ To Tune the Target Token Rotation Time (TTRT)

 The target token rotation time (TTRT) for the network is the lowest value of T_req bid during the claim process.

-To change the value of T_req bid by a station running SunFDDI (with loadable drivers) in a Solaris 1.x environment:
+Follow these steps to change the value of T_req bid by a station running SunFDDI (with loadable drivers) in a Solaris 1.x environment:

 - 1. Log in as root or become superuser.

-- 2. Edit the file /usr/sunlink/nf/sys/sunif/nf_conf.c to modify the
+- 2. Edit the /usr/sunlink/nf/sys/sunif/nf_conf.c file to modify the

 following line: